English, German and French second-hand books on golf and its continental kindred games colf, crosse and mail. Click here!

 lie.

-the following ones, gives an idea of the size of the
+gives an idea of the size of the shown choulettes.
+The crosse balls

-equipped with hand-cut shallow ' dimples' or
+were equipped with hand-cut shallow ' dimples' or turned lines, ridges

-depending on who produced them.
+or points on the lath, depending on who produced them.
 It is unknown

-or flight characteristics.
+characteristics.

-One face, the 'plat', has an angle of 5 to 15 degrees, and it is used for
+has two faces.
+One face, the 'plat', has an angle of 5 to 15 degrees,

-distance when there is a good lie (3 to 5 iron in golf).
-The other face, the
+and it is used for distance when there is a good lie (3 to 5 iron in

-'pic', is used for difficult lies and approach shots (pitching wedge in golf).
+golf).
+The other face, the 'pic', is used for difficult lies and

-The grips are often made of strokes of a bicycle tyre to reduce the impact on
+the strokes of a bicycle tyre to reduce the impact on the hands.
+In

-with a multi-face wooden head.
+multi-faced wooden head.
 Target crosse is played mainly with field

 crosses.
 Some players make use of golf putters or midget golf clubs.